SarvarKh/ofn-wiki/Orientation.md

 This section explains the main structural changes we have made to the Spree core, which reflect our design for flexibility in use and how the system could evolve.

 ### Enterprises <a id="Enterprises">
+***

 'Enterprises' are business or community entities that play an active role in supplying and/or distributing food.
-An Enterprise:
+An Enterprise can:
-*  Any Enterprise can take on one or more different roles e.g. a Supplier can also be a Distributor (i.e. aggregating produce from other farmers for transport)
+*  Take on one or more different roles e.g. a Supplier can also be a Distributor (i.e. aggregating produce from other farmers for transport)
-*  A Distribution Enterprise can operate at any scale - from wholesale food hub (providing as many concurrent [order cycles](#ordercycles) as they like) to a childcare centre, school or front verandah - and can easily coordinate distribution to other hubs (i.e. if one of your hubs wanted to do deliveries to a range of workplaces, schools etc)
+*  operate at any scale - for example Hubs / Distributors can range from regional Food Hub (providing as many concurrent [order cycles](#ordercycles) as they like) to retail fronts, farmers' markets or ephemeral hubs such as childcare centre, school or front verandah
+*  Hubs can easily coordinate distribution to other Hubs (i.e. if one of your hubs wanted to do deliveries to a range of workplaces, schools etc)
-*  [Not yet built] An Enterprise will also be able to be a Buyer (i.e. able to purchase food from other Enterprises) and move it into inventory for reselling, however the product history will be carried through and visible to other Buyers
+*  [Not yet built] Purchase food from other Enterprises and move it into inventory for reselling, with the product history carried through and visible to later Buyers

 ![Enterprises](http://openfoodweb.org/foundation/wp-content/uploads/2013/02/Enterprises-1.png)

 ### Order Cycles <a id="ordercycles">
+***

+Order Cycles are a key organising principle of the system.
+Once the basic order cycle structure is in place (est. end February 2013), any Enterprise will be able to coordinate an Order Cycle, which means:
+*  Set date and time that orders will open and close
+*  Select suppliers and products to make available in that order cycle
+*  Select one or more outgoing Distributors (that determine the options customers have for collecting or getting their orders delivered).

+Usage Notes:
+*  A Hub / Distributor can have separate and concurrent order cycles e.g. for different collection and delivery dates or dealing with different classes of products (e.g. bulk dry goods, fresh produce etc)
+*  An order cycle can be available through one or more Hubs

+For planned functionality, see [Spec-Order Cycles]

 ### Products and Variants <a id="Products">

 ### Reports <a id="Reports">